 Todd attended Oklahoma State University and was drafted by the Chicago White Sox in 1988.

-Sally was born & raised in San Diego, and moved to Maine after high school.
+Sally was born & raised in San Diego, and moved to New England after high school.
 She finally saw a hockey game after college and fell in love with the game.
-Sally worked in medical insurance in Tennessee, Maine & New Hampshire for many years.
+Sally worked in medical insurance for many years during a stint in Tennessee, then transferring home to New England.
 Currently, she works as a paralegal/office manager for a Bankruptcy Attorney in New Hampshire.
 Helping people and raising money to help people has always been something she has loved to do, so working with Dignity After Hockey is something she definitely enjoys doing.
 Sally got involved with Dignity After Hockey to help raise money for her friend, Mitch Wilson, and has decided to stick around and keep helping.